josefinacmenendez/LGSSMMD/README.md

 # StateSpaceModels

-This repository contains implementations for a linear gaussian state space model capable of handling missing data.
+This repository contains a set of routines for smoothing gaussian observations using state space modeling.

-Model parameters are estimated via Expectation Maximization.
+## StateSpaceMissing

-This statistical model was used in Bastos et all, 2021, to analyze physiological signals during propofol anesthesia.
+This statistical model was used in [1] to analyze physiological signals during propofol anesthesia.

 To run analyses on a simulated data example, run 'ss_main.m'.

-Bastos, A.M., Donoghue, J.A., Brincat, S.L., Mahnke, M., Yanar, J., **Correa, J.**, Waite, A.S., Lundqvist, M., Roy, J., Brown, E.N. and Miller, E.K., 2021.
+[1] Bastos, A.M., Donoghue, J.A., Brincat, S.L., Mahnke, M., Yanar, J., **Correa, J.**, Waite, A.S., Lundqvist, M., Roy, J., Brown, E.N. and Miller, E.K., 2021.
 Neural effects of propofol-induced unconsciousness and its reversal using thalamic stimulation.
 Elife, 10, p.e60824.